IDDM: Identity-Decoupled Personalized Diffusion Models with a Tunable Privacy-Utility Trade-off: Experiments

 \textbf{Datasets.} We consider two complementary facial datasets for experiments: CelebA-HQ \citep{karras2018progressive} and VGGFace2 \citep{cao2018vggface2}.
 CelebA-HQ provides high-quality face images for evaluating generation fidelity, while VGGFace2 is a large-scale in-the-wild face dataset with substantial intra-identity variation, making it suitable for evaluating identity linkability under more diverse pose and appearance conditions.
 For each dataset, we sample 50 identities and collect at least 16 face images per identity.
 For each identity, the images are partitioned into three disjoint subsets: (1) a fixed reference set $A$ (i.e., $\mathcal{X}_c$) of 4 images for short fine-tuning of the surrogate personalized diffusion model and computation of the identity prototype; (2) a protection set $B$ (i.e., $\mathcal{X}_0$) of 4 images for identity-decoupled data optimization; and (3) an additional clean set with at least 4 images for metric evaluation.
 All images are center-cropped and resized to $512\times512$.

 \textbf{Baselines.} To the best of our knowledge, existing defenses for personalized diffusion models mostly follow an \emph{anti-personalization} objective, i.e., preventing personalization from public reference images.
 In contrast, our setting is utility-preserving: personalization is still authorized for legitimate users, while identity traceability from generated outputs is reduced.
 As no prior defense is tailored to this setting, we compare against the closest available baselines from anti-personalization work, namely Anti-DreamBooth \citep{vanle2023antidreambooth}, SimAC \citep{wang2024simac}, and Anti-Diffusion \citep{zheng2025antidiffusion}.
 For brevity, we refer to Anti-DreamBooth as Anti-DB and Anti-Diffusion as Anti-Diff.
+Furthermore, we compare with some post-processing baselines on generations, including AdvDM~\citep{advdm}, LowKey~\citep{low}, and GIFT~\citep{gift}.

 \textbf{Implementation details.} We adopt Stable Diffusion v2.1-base as the pretrained backbone and DreamBooth \citep{ruiz2023dreambooth} for subject-driven personalization.
 Unless otherwise stated, we run $ K=10$ outer iterations with a stage split of $\rho=0.1$, and each outer iteration contains $8$ PGD update steps.
 For fair comparison, all methods use the same step size $\alpha=0.008$ and bounded budget $\eta=0.08$ at $512\times512$ resolution.